 Zona reticularis (inner zone)

 The adrenal medulla synthesizes catecholamines.
 Catecholamines are made from the precursor of dopamine and combined with tyrosine, thus resulting in norepinephrine.
-Once norepinephrine has been created, it is then methylated via Phenylethanolamine N-methyltransferase (PNMT) which is only found in the adrenal medulla.
+Once norepinephrine has been created, it is then methylated via phenylethanolamine N-methyltransferase (PNMT), which is only present in the adrenal medulla.

 The three chief sources of blood to the adrenal glands include:

 When removing a pheochromocytoma, a neuroendocrine tumor based on the chromaffin cells of the adrenal medulla that produces large amounts of catecholamines, it is crucial to ligate the adrenal vein before manipulation of the organ.
-If the adrenal vein is not ligated before manipulation of the organ, large amounts of catecholamines could enter the systemic circulation.
-This causes a catecholamine rush, resulting in an overtly exacerbated "flight or fight," response.
-Interestingly, these tumors tend to occur most frequently in 40 to 50-year-old Americans.
+If the adrenal vein is not ligated before the manipulation of the gland, the pheochromocytoma can release significant levels of catecholamines into the systemic circulation; this causes a catecholamine rush, resulting in a rapid onset of severe hypertension and tachycardia.

 The adrenal cortex is noteworthy in its use of cholesterol as a significant precursor for its hormones.

 Pathological events of the cortex zones result in the following:

-The adrenal medulla is made of specialized cells known as chromaffin cells.
+The adrenal medulla contains specialized cells known as chromaffin cells.
 These cells aggregate in small clusters around blood vessels.
 The chromaffin cells in the medulla synthesize epinephrine and norepinephrine.
-These sympathetic hormones have many physiological activities including playing a role in the "fight or flight" response, increasing heart rate, force of contraction of the heart, metabolic rate, and cognitive awareness.
+These sympathetic hormones have many physiological activities, including playing a role in the "fight or flight" response, increasing heart rate, force of contraction of the heart, metabolic rate, and cognitive awareness.

 An algorithm for adrenal incidentaloma includes addressing if the tumor is functional.

-Perform appropriate adrenal functional tests such as the low dose-dexamethasone suppression test, plasma metanephrines, and plasma aldosterone.
-If these are positive, the patient will likely need an adrenalectomy.
+Perform appropriate adrenal functional tests such as the low dose dexamethasone suppression test, plasma metanephrines, and plasma aldosterone.
+If these are positive, the patient will likely need adrenalectomy.

 If the tests are negative, consider possible metastasis.
-Is there a history of a primary cancer?
+Is there a history of primary cancer?
 If the answer is yes, can a biopsy confirm metastatic disease?
-Do not biopsy an adrenal incidentaloma unless there is a known history of cancer.
-This can lead to seeding a primary adrenal cancer from the biopsy into the surrounding tissues.
+Do not biopsy an adrenal incidentaloma unless there is a known history of cancer, which can lead to seeding a primary adrenal cancer from the biopsy into the surrounding tissues.
 Breast and lung cancer are the most common primary cancers metastasizing to the adrenal.